joaopspsps/glovarmonic/docs/glovarmonic-v1-assembly/doc.md

 ![](assets/battery-pocket.jpg)

-Battery pocket.
+*Battery pocket.
 I used a backstitch for this.
 I followed the instructions on this video, with no previous sewing experience:
 <https://www.youtube.com/watch?v=ZvzMMcKHVR4>.
-Of course, I practiced a
+Of course, it helps to
-bit on a test fabric first before moving to the real thing.
+practice a bit on a test fabric first before moving to the real thing.*

 ## Jumper wires preparation (optional)